FRENCH LANGUAGE AND CULTURE

 Why should I take this Trinity Elective?

 Beginner Level: This Trinity Elective offers you the opportunity to learn the key fundamentals of the French language in order to acquire basic set of communicative competences.
-You will also explore the topic of the rise of the radical right in a French context.
+You will also explore a cultural topic in its linguistic context.

 Advanced Level: This Trinity Elective provides the opportunity for learners who have already completed Leaving Certificate French (or equivalent) to bring their language skills to the next level.
-Designed to bring your spoken and written fluency to the next level, you will also explore the topic of the rise of the radical right in a French context.
+Designed to bring your spoken and written fluency to the next level, you will also explore a cultural topic in its linguistic context.

 PLEASE NOTE: YOU CAN ONLY SELECT TO TAKE EITHER BEGINNERS LEVEL OR ADVANCED LEVEL, BUT NOT BOTH.